jnaraja/Map-Search-Test/Document-process.md

 ## Being Unique
 - One of the first questions I thought of was do I need to use the code given exactly how it is.
 When I read the directions, I saw at the end that I could be unique.
 Therefore, I used some of the files as references to implement my own instances.
+- I changed the map zoom and the size of the icon-pin svg to be more visible on the map.